israice/HTML-LiveStream-TV-Wall/README.md

 - added screenshot.png to README.md
 - v0.0.1 all tested and works

+### v0.0.1

+- name of the repo updated in README.md

 ### FUTURE PLANS

+- create and connect github pages for deployment
 - add scrolling to move all screen left and right
 - create script to get all m3u8 from the source at once